vuejs/vue-element/README.md

     console.info('attributeChangedCallback', name, oldValue, value);
   },

-  // only needed when lazy loading, when 'props' are not accessible on Custom Element registration
+  // only needed when using lazy-loading - when 'props' are not accessible on Custom Element registration
   props: [],

   // you can set shadow root for element.
 Only works if native implementation is available.